ALANNO: An Active Learning Annotation System for Mortals: System Overview

+We briefly describe the key aspects of \alanno{}, which include projects, data assignment, label management, and annotation.

+\paragraph{Projects.} In \alanno{}, the entire annotation process is encapsulated into a \emph{project}, which handles the interactions between different parts of an annotation project, as depicted in \Cref{fig:organization}.
+A typical NLP annotation project is long-lasting and dynamic: annotators may be temporarily unavailable, new annotators may join an already-running project, and others may leave. \alanno{} supports the managing of such a workforce dynamic.
+To separate the concerns and responsibilities, \alanno{} defines two user roles: \textbf{project managers}, who are in charge of the annotation campaign, and \textbf{annotators}, whose task is to apply labels to the unlabeled data.
+At the moment, project managers can create three main types of projects: single- and multi-label classification, as well as sequence labeling tasks (e.g., named entity recognition).

-\paragraph{Document distribution.} Due to the dynamic nature of real-world annotation, it is convenient to separate the annotation process into smaller chunks.
+\paragraph{Data assignment.} Due to the dynamic nature of real-world annotation campaigns, it is convenient to separate the annotation process into smaller chunks.
 Moreover, annotation is an incremental process that often requires calibration in the initial phases.
-To meet these needs, the workload is separated into rounds, and each round can be configured independently.
-The project manager can specify the number of documents, select annotators for the round, and the number of annotators per document, as depicted in \Cref{fig:distribution}.
+To meet these needs, the workload in \alanno{} is divided into rounds, where each round can be configured independently.
+The project manager can specify the number of unlabeled instances to be assigned, select annotators for the round, and the number of annotators per instance (\Cref{fig:assignment}).

-\paragraph{Annotation interface.} The annotation interface shown in \Cref{fig:annotation} depends on the type of the task at hand.
-For \textit{classification} tasks, we support single-label setup where only one of the labels can be applied and multi-label setup with the possibility of applying multiple labels.
-In \textit{sequence labeling} tasks, users choose a desired label and then select the corresponding parts of the documents to mark a sequence with the active label.
-Annotators can lock annotations for a particular document to indicate that they are finished with that document.
-If annotators wish to update some labels for the active round, they can do so by unlocking the annotation and editing the labels.
-In the sidebar, users see a page-by-page list of documents that can be searched and filtered by completion status, i.e., active or completed.
+\paragraph{Annotation.} The annotation interface (\Cref{fig:annotation}) depends on the project type.
+For \emph{classification} tasks, we support a single-label setup, where only one of the labels can be applied, and a multi-label setup with the possibility of applying multiple labels.
+In addition, we cover a large variety of \emph{sequence labeling} tasks, where it is only necessary to define labels to fit the context of a specific use case.
+For example, one can define \emph{organization}, \emph{person name}, and \emph{location} as labels for named entity recognition.
+Annotators can then select spans of text that fall into one of the defined categories.